official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 cannot exclude the possibility that Iraq might have produced more fissile material than we have previously believed.”

-56 International Atomic Energy Agency, 9 July 1991, ‘Letter dated 9 July 1991 from the Director General to the Minister for Foreign Affairs of Iraq’ (GOV/2530 Annex 2); International Atomic Energy Agency, 11 July 1991, ‘Letter dated 11 July 1991 from the Director General to the Minister for Foreign Affairs of Iraq’ (GOV/2530 Annex 3).
+[^56]: International Atomic Energy Agency, 9 July 1991, ‘Letter dated 9 July 1991 from the Director General to 1991, ‘Letter dated 11 July 1991 from the Director General to the Minister for Foreign Affairs of Iraq’ (GOV/2530 Annex 3).
-57 International Atomic Energy Agency, 10 July 1991, ‘Letter dated 10 July 1991 from the Minister for Foreign Affairs of Iraq to the Director General’ (GOV/2530 Annex 4); International Atomic Energy Agency, 12 July 1991, ‘Letter dated 12 July 1991 from the Minister for Foreign Affairs of Iraq to the Director General’ (GOV/2530 Annex 5).
+[^57]: International Atomic Energy Agency, 10 July 1991, ‘Letter dated 10 July 1991 from the Minister for 12 July 1991, ‘Letter dated 12 July 1991 from the Minister for Foreign Affairs of Iraq to the Director General’ (GOV/2530 Annex 5).
-58  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 44.
+[^58]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,

 50

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 148. Resolution 707 (1991), adopted on 15 August, condemned Iraq’s: